xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 **Remarks**

--   If the information provided is not sufficient to create the query
+  - > If the information provided is not sufficient to create the query
-    > then the error value \#REF! is returned.
+    > then the error value \#REF\! is returned.

--   If Microsoft Query is unavailable or can not be found, \#N/A is
+  - > If Microsoft Query is unavailable or can not be found, \#N/A is
     > returned.

--   If connection string is longer than 255 characters, the string will
+  - > If connection string is longer than 255 characters, the string
-    > be truncated at the last semi-colon.
+    > will be truncated at the last semi-colon.

 **Related Function**